laguna03/holbertonschool-shell/permissions/README.md

 10-Script for making the mode of the file hello same as olleh (chmod --reference=olleh hello) 11-Script  that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 (Chmod -R a+X ./)
-12-Script to create a directory named my_dirwith numeric notation 751 in the current directory (mkdir -m 751 my_dir)
+12-Script to create a directory named my_dirwith numeric notation 751 in the current directory (mkdir -m 751 my_dir) 13-Script with command to change group owner (chgrp school hello)